 By: Bruce Miller, CFP®

-My previous articles provided some basic information about dividend histories, what we can glean from them and their limitations as selection factors fro selecting retirement income equities.
+My previous articles provided some basic information about dividend histories, what we can glean from them and their limitations as selection factors for selecting retirement income equities.

 Additionally, I offered some resources to find information and data about dividend-paying equities and their historical performance.
 As promised in that preceding article, I will use several specific examples in this article to explain how to evaluate dividends.